janva/css-ex/flex/Readme.md

 - [Links](#links)

 # The layout
 So this is another two column layout.
 There are a few imperfections to the layout, luckily the focus for this exercise was not UI design but learning basics of flexbox :-).

 ![layout](./img/readme/layout.png)

 # A side note on CSS versioning.
-Before you read the following do know that I'm talking about speciations below.
+Before you read the following do know that I'm talking about specifications below.
 Specifications are not manuals.
 Even if the CSS specifications contain a lot of interesting and useful material they are not so much intended for end user of CSS to be used at their daily work.
 For instance [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) will probably serve you better if you are looking for a manual.Implementors of CSS  on the other hand will find specifications invaluable.
 I don't usually spend days at end reading specifications but every now and than some twisted part of my brain gets activated and takes me down one of these rabbit holes.

 Specifications put a lot of emphasis on vocabulary.
 For instance verbs as shall, must and should have formal and well defined meaning.
 In contrast the text herein just consists of words by a humble man trying to make sense of things.

 W3C (world wide web consortium) is handling the specification of the CSS language.
 CSS  has changed the way they publish changes to specifications over the years.
 Now days the CSS specification is broken down into modules rather than a single monolithic document.
 Each module has its own line of history.
-How far a single module has evolved from it's origin is indicated by its level.
-Higher level  modules have evolved from previous levels by refinement and by adding features to them.
+How far a single module has evolved from it's origin is indicated by its level (level 1, level 2, etc).
+Higher level  modules have evolved from previous levels through refinement and by adding features to them.
 Breaking down the specification into modules allows for changes to be published independently of each other.
 You still see CSS3 used in different places as an informal version but it doesn't really reflect how specification versioning work these days.

 In  addition to levels of modules W3C indicates stability and status of document by using following common vocabulary Working Draft (WD),Candidate Recommendation(CR),Proposed Recommendation(PR) and RECommendation (REC).
 CR signals a call for implementation.
 This happens when the work group have enough confidence in document to say that they consider it to be complete enough to be tested in practice.
 At this stage there shall not be any more known unresolved issues.
 For more information on the other document maturity levels see  [the CSS standardization process](https://www.w3.org/Style/2011/CSS-process).
 It is a short and useful read.
 Specification documents are  published as Technical Report(TR).